fabacab/wp-pgp-encrypted-emails/readme.txt

 = 0.7 =
 This release adds WooCommerce integration to help protect your business and your customer's information.

-= 0.6.4 =
-This is a feature and maintenance release that brings WooCommerce integration for your store's customers.

 == Other notes ==